NZGL/shiny_cuffdiff/README.md

 <code>shiny::runApp('shiny_cuffdiff/gene_comparison_panel_cuffdiff'))</code>

-Type the path to the cuffdiff directory /n
+Type the path to the cuffdiff directory \n
-Type the gene short names or XLOC numbers /n
+Type the gene short names or XLOC numbers \n
 Press "Plot"

 <b>Users:</b>Please note that, while this code is usable and may already be helpful when interrogating your gene expression results, it is a project at an early stage of development and there is a lot of error handling and code optimisation to be done.